YouSame2/dotfiles-manager/README.md

    - fonts go in ➡ ./bootstrap/fonts
    - homebrew recipes go in ➡ ./bootstrap/mac/brewfile
    - choco installs go in ➡ ./bootstrap/windows/package.config
+   - OS-specific bootstrap scripts go in ➡ ./bootstrap/mac/_.sh (macOS) or ./bootstrap/windows/_.sh (Windows)

--- custom commands/plugins go in ➡ ./bootstrap/customs.sh
+   - universal bootstrap scripts (run on all platforms) go in ➡ ./bootstrap/\*.sh

 - sync-specific extras or hooks may be placed in ➡ ./sync/ (executable files will be run; non-executable files will be sourced)
   > [!TIP]